jmaronas/Machine.Learning.Models.pytorch/README.md

 * models/Bayesian_NN/ (only classification)

   * Mean Field Gaussian Variational BNN with pathwise gradient computations [ref](https://arxiv.org/abs/1505.05424)
 * Mean Field Gaussian Variational BNN with local reparameterization [ref](https://arxiv.org/abs/1506.02557)

-  * Inference in Bayesian Neural Network with Hamiltonian Monte Carlo [ref](https://arxiv.org/pdf/1206.1901.pdf)
+  * Inference in Bayesian Neural Network with Hamiltonian Monte Carlo.
+Custom implementation in PyTorch [ref](https://arxiv.org/pdf/1206.1901.pdf)
+  * Inference in a hierarchical Bayesian Neural Network using NUTS sampler.
+Implementation done in STAN
   * Point estimate Neural Network (Maximum Likelihood and Maximum Posterior)

+## Other Stuff

+In this folder I keep other things different to implementations.

+* other/time_comparison_stan/
+  * Keeps some time comparisons I have done with a model and the different possible implementations in stan

 # Todo